Zhaiyuqing2003/Notes/CS 420/hw2_writeup.md

 ##### (3)

 The reduction one.
 (Other two methods just make the sum could only be accessed by one thread at one time, so actually only one thread is "working" at the same time.
-However, the reduction method actually makes multiple thread calculating the sum of a chunk of array at the same time, and sum the together in the end, so it's faster).
+However, the reduction method actually makes multiple thread calculating the sum of one part of  the array at the same time, and the main thread sum of the partial sums from each thread in the end, so it's faster).

 #### Problem 4